run-ai/docs/docs/Researcher/Scheduling/The-Run-AI-Scheduler.md

 * The scheduler must ensure that multiple pods are started on what is typically multiple nodes, before the job can actually start.
 * If one pod is preempted, the others are also immediately preempted.

+Gang Scheduling essentially prevents scenarios where part of the pods are scheduled while other pods belonging to the same job are pending for resources to become available; scenarios that can cause  deadlock situations and major inefficiencies in cluster utilization.

 The Run:AI system provides:

 * Inter-pod communication.